nathancarter/weblurch/doc/plan.md

 [MathJS](http://mathjs.org/index.html).

 Here are the specific steps.
- * Copy `app/simple-example.*` to `app/math-example.*` and increase their
-   complexity accordingly, using something like MathJS, linked to above.
  * Create a tutorial page in the repository (as a `.md` file) on how the reader can create their own webLurch-based applications.
 Link to it from [the main README file](../README.md).